uyuni-project/uyuni-rfc/0000-ldap-sync-tool.md

 # Summary
 [summary]: #summary

-The `mgr-ldapsync` is a tool that performs synchronisation of the users between Uyuni server and LDAP.
+The `mgr-ldapsync` is a tool that configures and manages users in Uyuni from a directory service.

 # Motivation
 [motivation]: #motivation